bbcawodu/careadvisors-backend/README.md

 - If there are errors in the POSTed JSON doc:
     - "Error Code" will be 1.
-    - An array of length > 0 will be the value for the "Errors" key in the "status" dictionary.
+    - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
         - Each item in the array is a string corresponding to an error in the POSTed JSON doc.
     - No changes are made to the database.